 The precise locations and frequency of ASW testing is classified.
 There is currently no method to declassify the sensitivity of this data in order to publish this type of information in an unclassified report.
-For this reason, the only available method for this information to be disseminated for the foreseeable future is in the classified version of this Annual Exercise Report.
+For this reason, the only available method for disseminating this information for the near future is in the classified version of this Annual Exercise and Testing Report.